 5. Not Updating WordPress

 There might be a variety of reasons behind users not updating their WordPress websites periodically, be it being afraid of it or just being lazy.
-There are so many users who fear of breaking down something if they update the site.
+There are so many users who fear breaking down something if they update the site.
+Still, to be completely safe, have a plugin like WP Reset active.
+It will create snapshots before each update, and allow you to quickly restore changes if something goes wrong.

 6. Not Uploading Plugins & Themes